The Royal Society of Western Australia John Glover Research Support Grants

 Eligibility

 The grants are open to domestic and international students at any university in Western Australia.
-Both of the following eligibility criteria must be satisfied:
+The application form available by clicking the link further down sets out the eligibility criteria.
+In summary:

 Concurrent funding: you may apply for the grants even if you already hold a scholarship or other funding.
 However, you may wish to confirm that this is also permitted by the conditions of any existing funding you already hold.